"How about discussing emergency landings with split flaps?" — Glenn L.

 “This is a relatively rare condition, where one flap deploys while the other remains in a retracted position.
-It’s probably indicated by a rolling/yawing condition.
+It’s probably indicated by a rolling or a yawing condition.

-A good general rule of thumb is to reverse whatever action caused the condition you’re experiencing.
-In this case, that means retracting the flaps and planning for a no flap landing because this is easier than attempting to land with a split flap condition.
+A good rule of thumb is to reverse whatever action caused the condition you’re experiencing.
+In this case, this means retracting the flaps and planning for a no-flap landing.
+It’s easier to perform a no-flap landing than contending with a split-flap condition.

-Remember that a no flap landing will require a higher approach speed due to the higher stall speed with flaps retracted.
-Be sure to stay current with no flap landings.
+Remember though that a no-flap landing requires a higher approach speed due to the higher stall speed with flaps retracted.
+Be sure to stay current with no-flap landings.

-If you have to land with split flaps, perhaps because they won’t retract for some reason, you’ll also need to use a higher landing speed since one wing is actually performing a no flap landing.
-However, the split flap condition can cause control problems, especially in a crosswind.
+If you have to land with a split-flap condition, perhaps because they won’t retract for some reason, you’ll also need to use a higher landing speed since one wing will be actually performing a no-flap landing.
+However, the split-flap condition can cause control problems, especially in a crosswind.

 In the event that the flaps can’t be retracted and there’s a crosswind, do not attempt to land with a crosswind from the side with the deployed flap.
-The reason for that is that you will need to deflect the aileron toward the side with the deployed flap and may not have anything extra to counter the crosswind from that side.
+You will need to deflect the aileron toward the side with the deployed flap and may not have anything extra available to deal with the crosswind.

-Be familiar with pilot operating manual for the aircraft you fly and utilize any procedures listed.”
+Be familiar with the pilot operating manual for your aircraft and utilize any procedures listed.”